BadJukeBox/Application-Manager/README.md

   Double click to see/edit positions

+  Menu bar for ease of use

+  Moving/Copying positions to other groups

+  Importing .csv files

+  Merging groups

 # Planned support:

-  Importing .csv and excel files
+  Importing excel files

   Opening and editing multiple groups

-  Menu bar for ease of use

-  Moving/Copying positions to other groups